Newtown area graffiti and street art: Trafalgar St

 The two story terrace located at the corner of Trafalgar St and Liberty St in Newtown was another prominent Newtown street art site.
 The work was commissioned over time during the mid to late nineties to give street artists a prominent wall for their work and to brighten an otherwise grey point in the urban landscape.
-The street-side walls of this house were adorned with a number of images including 1970s cartoon character "Fat Albert" (painted on the side fence), a large flowing design incorporating a mermaid (depicting the owners love of swimming), and a group of aliens.
+The street-side walls of this house were adorned with a number of images including 1970s cartoon character Fat Albert (painted on the side fence), a large flowing design incorporating a mermaid (depicting the owners love of swimming), and a group of aliens.
 The Fat Albert was done by Rory (Rors/Akira?) and the aliens by Phiber/Phibs, both prominent artists of the area.
-The portraits of George Harrison and Jimi Hendrix on the Liberty St. frontage were by graphic artist Jason Moses, who has collaborated with Matthew Peet and who also painted the travel-themed murals on the walls of the Abbey on King backpacker hostel in King St. This property was sold in early 2008 and underwent extensive renovation during 2010, resulting in the eventual destruction of all the murals painted there prior to 2010.
+The portraits of George Harrison and Jimi Hendrix on the Liberty Street frontage were by graphic artist Jason Moses, who has collaborated with Matthew Peet and who also painted the travel-themed murals on the walls of the Abbey on King backpacker hostel in King Street.
+This property was sold in early 2008 and underwent extensive renovation during 2010, resulting in the eventual destruction of all the murals painted there prior to 2010.
 In late 2013 two new mural works, one depicting Bogart and Hepburn in The African Queen, and the other of singer Freddie Mercury were painted onto the Trafalgar St side of the building (facing the railway).

 Other large murals

-The "Three Proud People" mural faces the railway adjacent to the Macdonaldtown railway station.
+The "Three Proud People" mural faces the railway adjacent to the Macdonaldtown station.
 Created ca. 2000, the mural is a reproduction of the famous photo taken at the 1968 Mexico City Olympics, when African-American athletes Tommie Smith and John Carlos sparked controversy by wearing black gloves and giving the "Black Power" salute during their medal award ceremony.
 The third person in the image was Australian athlete Peter Norman, who died in 2006.
 This mural became the subject of significant Australian media coverage at the time of Norman's death.
 For many years, the mural was a landmark for thousands of commuters who passed it daily on Sydney's western rail line.
-In 2007, RailCorp erected high concrete noise barriers near MacDonaldtown Station, which obscured the mural from train travellers.
+In 2007, RailCorp erected high concrete noise barriers near Macdonaldtown station, which obscured the mural from train travellers.
 In 2008, Melbourne filmmaker Matt Norman led a campaign to attempt to force RailCorp to install transparent noise barriers to allow the mural to be seen by commuters.